Skip to content

 CALL OUR OFFICE To Learn More About Our Process For Getting Same Day Tax Help

-For a reasonable fee we will call the IRS and Request a Stay on Collection, obtain transcripts as to years unfiled, balances due, and income reported to the IRS, and provide you with a consultation within three days with a licensed professional, CPA, or Enrolled Agent.
+For a reasonable fee we will call the IRS and Request a Stay on Collection, obtain transcripts as to years unfiled, balances due, and income reported to the IRS, and provide you with a consultation within three days with a licensed professional, tax professional, or Enrolled Agent.

 Step